blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 # Lies that Muslims say
-- Killing a person is as though killing all humanity (covered in problem section)
+- Killing a person is as though killing all humanity (covered in problems section)
 	- Except for spreading mischief
 - Whoever hurts a Dhimmi hurts me
 - To me your way, to you yours